Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Fortunately, a few digital marketing KPIs seem to be popular among users on the Databox platform.

-We analyzed data from our own users, and mixed in some of our own domain expertise, to compile this list of 10 marketing KPIs that can form a good starting point for any digital marketing team.
+We analyzed data from our own users, and mixed in some of our own domain expertise, to compile this list of 10 marketing KPIs that can form a good starting point for any digital marketing team to track in their marketing dashboards.

 A KPI is a metric that will help you understand whether you are accomplishing your goal (or not.)